 A copy of the draft plan on CD was sent to all local communities and any agencies requesting a copy for review.
 All communities had an opportunity to review and provide input on the plan.
-In addition, printed copies of the plan were available for review at the County Clerk's office and the Alcona County Libraries located in Lincoln, Caledonia, Mikado and Harrisville.
 The plan was posted on NEMCOG's web site.